Financing Available! We have financing options available for your next project. Learn more →

 Installation & Repair by Anchored Construction

-Made for homeowners, this guide explains Concrete Footer Harriman TN and footing work in plain job-site terms.
-It shows how a concrete footer supports a foundation and how the proper sizing and materials are determined at the project site.
+This homeowner-focused guide explains Concrete Footer Harriman TN and footing work in clear, job-site terms.
+It shows what a concrete footer does for a foundation and how sizing and materials are chosen on site.

 Anchored Construction & Restoration has been serving Harriman and East Tennessee since 2000 under the leadership of Travis Bullington.
 The crew builds decks, patios, retaining walls, and other structures.
 They use trusted products and materials that fit each job.